DevRafaelLuz/package-python/README.md

 # package_name

 Description.
-The package package_name is used to:
+The package Calculadora is used to:
-	-
+	classes:
-	-
+		- create a simple calculator
+	main:
+		- import and use the functions from class Calculadora

 ## Installation